margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Emotions ##
-I feel a little exhausted emotionally, honestly
+I feel a little exhausted emotionally.
-<br> I’ve been through all the highs and lows
+<br> I’ve been through all the highs and lows.
-<br> One big feeling after the next
+<br> There's one big feeling after the next;
-<br> I just can’t get a break from the throes
+<br> I just can’t get a break from the throes.

-These feelings feel like a hurricane
+These feelings feel like a hurricane.
-<br> I just don’t know what to do with them
+<br> I just don’t know what to do with them.
-<br> These feelings feel like a whirlwind too
+<br> These feelings feel like a whirlwind too.
-<br> They sure do cause me a lot of mayhem
+<br> They sure do cause me a lot of mayhem.

-But sometimes I find a glimpse of peace
+But sometimes I find a glimpse of peace,
-<br> As I hear God’s voice when I pray
+<br> as I hear God’s voice when I pray.
-<br> Sometimes I find a glimpse of goodness
+<br> Sometimes I find a glimpse of goodness,
-<br> As a glimmer hope shines through my day
+<br> as a glimmer hope shines through my day.

-The peace within shows me what’s real
+The peace within shows me what’s real,
-<br> And the glimpse of goodness stills my heart
+<br> and the glimpse of goodness stills my heart.
-<br> The glimmer of hope eases my pain
+<br> The glimmer of hope eases my pain,
-<br> And shows me that from love I can never part
+<br> and shows me that from love I can never part.

-These stormy feelings are not really mine
+These stormy feelings are not really mine.
-<br> They’re just trying to stop me from being me
+<br> They’re just trying to stop me from being me.
 <br> These feelings are just destructive feelings
-<br> that pull me away from what makes me feel free
+<br> that pull me away from what makes me feel free.

 <br>